Ph.D., Temple University, Clinical Psychology, 1991

 Michael Penn is a Clinical Psychologist and Professor of Psychology at Franklin & Marshall College.
 His research interests and publications include works in the pathogenesis of hope and hopelessness, the interpenetration of psychology and philosophy, the relationship between culture and psychopathology, and the epidemiology of gender-based violence.
 Professor Penn has lectured widely around the world and has been invited to serve as a consultant and speaker at United Nations-related conferences in several countries.
 He also serves the UN Leader’s Programme, which trains Director-level United Nations officers.
-Professor Penn is the author of “Overcoming Violence against Women and Girls: The International Campaign to Eradicate a Worldwide Problem” published by Rowman & Littlefield, is co-editor of a new volume on Human Dignity, as well as numerous academic papers and chapters.
+Professor Penn is the author of three books, “Overcoming Violence against Women and Girls: The International Campaign to Eradicate a Worldwide Problem,” which he wrote in collaboration with Dr. Rahel Nardos, "Moral Trauma: An Analysis of Akrasia and Mental Health," co-authored with Dr. Azin Nasseri, and "Interdisciplinary Perspectives on Human Rights and Human Dignity", which he edited in collaboration with Professor Hoda Mahmoudi -- Baha'i Chair for World Peace at the University of Maryland.
+Professor Penn is also the author of numerous academic papers and chapters.
 In 2004, Penn was appointed to the Board of Directors of the Pennsylvania Higher Education Assistance Administration by Governor Edward Rendell and served on that board for three years.
 He currently serves on the Boards of the Authenticity Institute and the Tahirih Justice Center in Washington, D.C.
-Professor Penn was inducted into Phi Beta Kappa in 1986, is a former Ford Foundation Fellow, a former Aspen Institute Fellow, and is the recipient of several academic awards, including the John Russwurm Award for Scholarship from the University of Pennsylvania.
+Professor Penn was inducted into Phi Beta Kappa in 1986, is a former Ford Foundation Fellow and is the recipient of several academic awards, including the John Russwurm Award for Scholarship from the University of Pennsylvania.

 Sample of Publications